Your guide to South Australia’s coolest parks for camping in summer

 All of these parks have a cooler average January maximum temperature than Adelaide’s average of 28.6 degrees, making them perfect destinations for a summer camping holiday.

 Average January maximum temperature – 23.6 degrees

-Located on the southern coast of the Fleurieu Peninsula, Deep Creek Conservation Park is famous for its spectacular coastline and its views across Investigator Strait to Kangaroo Island.
+Located on the southern coast of the Fleurieu Peninsula, Deep Creek National Park is famous for its spectacular coastline and its views across Investigator Strait to Kangaroo Island.

 This park enjoys a much cooler climate than Adelaide, with the average maximum temperature 6 degrees less than the city.

 Stringybark Campground, nestled in a stringybark forest, is a favourite for summer campers with extensive shade and facilities that include flushing toilets and showers.